lleeeiii/svm-pytorch/README.md

 # Support Vector Machine in PyTorch

-This repository implement SVM from scratch using PyTorch.
+This repository implements SVM from scratch using PyTorch.
 Currently we only have the simple Linear-SVM implementation, will consider add SVM with kernel in the future.

 We understand SVM is effectively implemented by `scikit-learn` and other well-known libraries.
 This project is mainly for the purpose of self-understanding of SVM and an attempt for building it from scratch using PyTorch.